transferwise/tw-tkms/docs/concepts.md

 >the same entity's messages into the same topic using different shards.

 ## Partitions
-Every shard can have a number of partitions.
+> TwTkms partitions are not the same as Kafka partitions.

-> Do not confuse them with Kafka partitions.
+In TwTkms, every shard has 1 or more partitions.
+In most cases, 1 partition is enough.

-Performance tests show that using multiple messages tables increases throughput, although with diminishing returns.
-By adding partitions, TwTkms will proxy messages through multiple tables.
+Using multiple partitions means TwTkms will proxy messages through multiple tables, which is known to increase throughput (although with diminishing returns).
 For example, with 3 partitions, messages to shard #0 would be proxied through tables `outgoing_message_0_0`, `outgoing_messages_0_1`, and `outgoing_messages_0_2`.

-It is highly likely that you do not need more than 1 partition.
+Using multiple partitions adds complexity to troubleshooting and increases QPS, and should not be used without clear justification.

 ## Algorithm